 Relevance.
 Distance.
 Prominence

 Most people hire attorneys who work locally.
 Because of this, local SEO for lawyers is an important component of law firm search engine optimization.
-To help people find local businesses, Google uses relevance, distance, and prominence as ranking factors.
+64% of consumers turn to search engines when looking for local businesses.
+To help these people, Google uses relevance, distance, and prominence as ranking factors.

-Relevance is how closely your law firm's web page content aligns with the user's search query and intent.
+Relevance is how closely your law firm's web page content aligns with the user's search query and user intent, and 46% of all Google searches have local intent.
 Distance is simply the proximity of your location to the user, based on data pulled from their browser.
 Finally, prominence relates to popularity offline.
 For example, if your law firm is very well known in your city, it will be assigned greater prominence than other local firms.

 Google My Business